 Ahhhhh....finally.
 Sweet, chocolatey, frozen bliss.

-Now, can I just take a moment to brag on my mom and her mad photography skills?
-As I type up this post, I keep getting the urge to lick my computer screen.
+Katie: Before we say goodbye, can I just take a moment to brag on my mom and her mad photography skills?
+I could be biased, but I think this smoothie photo is one of her loveliest yet.
+Just look at the glossy reflection on those cherries.
+And the perfectly delicious froth on top!
+As I type this post, I keep getting the urge to lick my computer screen.
 (But don't worry, I won't).

 Hello friends!
 It's finally spring in earnest, and we're loving us a balmy day here in the heart of Oklahoma.
 We hope that wherever you are, you're also enjoying the blessings of spring.
 Speaking of warmer weather, I can't believe that I'm already packing for our family vacation, and scheduling summer camps for the kids.
 How can it be summer already?

 As a mom, I think the best part about summer is going to the pool and lounging around in my swimsuit .
 And of course, the worst part is going to the pool and lounging around in my swimsuit.
 If you're like me, and you'd like to shed a few pounds before summer, but don't have time for a full workout, here are three super easy calorie-burning/reducing strategies that you can start using today.
 Here's to a relaxing summer by the pool!

 When going to the grocery store or mall, park as far from the entrance as you can, and walk briskly to and from the front door.
 This little bit of extra walking can help you burn several hundred extra calories a day.